Higher order approximation of analytic sets by topologically equivalent algebraic sets: Nash approximation of analytic sets

 Thus the vector of functions $a_i$ satisfies

 This means in particular that

 where $u_0$ is a non-zero constant.

-\begin{rem} At each step of this construction we may use a linear change of coordinates in order to assume that the multiplicity of $f_i$ at the origin of $\K^i$ is equal to $p_i$.
-We will assume this in the following. \end{rem}
+\begin{rem} At each step of this construction we may use a linear change of coordinates in order to assume that the multiplicity of $f_i$ at the origin is equal to $p_i$, that is $f_i$ as a power series does not contain monomials of degree smaller than $p_i$.
+Equivalently it means that for all $j$, $\mult_0 a_{i-1,j}\ge j$.
+We will assume in the following that this condition is satisfied for every $i$. \end{rem}